pgmpy/pgmpy/docs/index.rst

    examples.rst
    tutorial.rst

-pgmpy is a pure python implementation for Bayesian Networks with a focus on modularity and extensibility.
-Implementations of various alogrithms for Structure Learning, Parameter Estimation, Approximate (Sampling Based) and Exact inference, and Causal Inference are available.
+pgmpy is a Python package for causal inference and probabilistic inference using Directed Acyclic Graphs (DAGs) and Bayesian Networks with a focus on modularity and extensibility.
+Implementations of various algorithms for Causal Discovery (a.k.a, Structure Learning), Parameter Estimation, Approximate (Sampling Based) and Exact inference, and Causal Inference are available.

+|

 Supported Data Types
 ====================